browserengineering/book/book/glossary.md

 Scroll

-: adjusting the horizontal or vertical offset of a web page in response to user input, in order to see parts of it not currently visible.
+: Adjusting the horizontal or vertical offset of a web page in response to user input, in order to see parts of it not currently visible.

 Style